dennisseidel/dennisseidel.github.io/docs/basics/_index_landingpage.md

 title: Get Started
 ---

 I document here how I build platform and solution (in regulated industries) as a Solution Architect.
 This includes topics involved in building solutions overall all parts of the regulated industry domain: like infrastructure, devops, frontend, algorithms and data science / data driven development e.g. analytics, machine learning.
-Most of the code currently is in [**javascript (now moving to typescript)** and **python**](/docs/techradar.html).
+Most of the code currently is in [**Typescript**](/docs/techradar.html).
 As a foundational process I apply the `Plan - Do - Check - Act` [cycle](https://de.wikipedia.org/wiki/Demingkreis) in all section from frontend development, service development to intrastructure.

 ## Topics